inikulin/esotope/README.md

 then *esotope* will be available via `window.esotope`.

-Or you can require it as an [RequireJS](http://requirejs.org/) module.
+Or you can require it as the [RequireJS](http://requirejs.org/) module.